 Architects + Artisans is a sophisticated, well-informed source of content and images that document the development of architecture, artisanship and sustainability for the 21st century.
 It ‘s not just about designers – but about the people and products that make a well-designed place ring true.

-It’s written and edited by J. Michael Welton, whose work on architecture, art and design has appeared in a number of national publications, whose work on architecture, art and design has been published in a number of national and international publications , including The Washington Post, The New York Times, Dwell, Interior Design, and New York magazine.
-He also publishes a design column in The Huffington Post.
+It’s written and edited by J. Michael Welton, whose work on architecture, art and design has appeared in a number of national publications, including The Washington Post, The New York Times, Dwell, Interior Design, and New York magazine.
+He is the architecture critic for the News & Observer in Raleigh, N.C., and also publishes a design column in The Huffington Post.

 Links to his writing can be found at:

 http://www.dwell.com/articles/on-the-waterfront.html (Cover Story, Oct.
 2011)

 And here’s an interview:

 In May 2015, Routledge Press published his book on architects who draw by hand.
 Drawing from Practice explores and illuminates the ways that 26 diverse and reputable architects, including Michael Graves, Daniel Libeskind and Laurinda Spear, use freehand drawing to shape our built environment.
 To see what editors are saying about it, click on “Reviews” here: